a-flyleaf/ygbtdm/roundups.md

 ---
 Starting in 2021, I've been ending each month with a giant wall of art that wouldn't otherwise have been posted.
 Originals are [on deviantArt](https://www.deviantart.com/a-flyleaf/gallery/81345929/compilation-stuff); these versions have non-story-related content cropped and/or faded out.

+None of these are captioned; apologies for the inconvenience.

 ## 2021
 <section id="gallery" class="artwall roundup">
 	{%include roundup.html year="2021" mo="01" month="January"%}